-The compressor will remain off until the evaporator coil reaches 40°F, or for a maximum of one hour.
+The compressor will remain off until the evaporator coil When the unit is plugged in and power is sent to the controller, a reaches 40°F, or for a maximum of one hour.
 The unit will then return to normal operation.